unital/micropython/docs/library/framebuf.rst

 .. data:: framebuf.RGB565

-    Red Green Blue (16-bit, 5+6+5) color format
+    Red Green Blue (16-bit, 5+6+5, native) color format in native byte-order.

+.. data:: framebuf.RGB565_LE

+    Red Green Blue (16-bit, 5+6+5, little-endian) color format in little-endian byte order.
+This defines a 16-bit format where the bytes are stored in little-endian order.
+If the system is little-endian, this is the same as ``RGB565``.

-.. data:: framebuf.RGB565_BS
+.. data:: framebuf.RGB565_BE

-    Red Green Blue (16-bit, 5+6+5, byte-swapped) color format This defines a 16-bit format where the bytes are stored in memory with opposite endianness to the native endianness.
+    Red Green Blue (16-bit, 5+6+5, big-endian) color format in big-endian byte order.
+This defines a 16-bit format where the bytes are stored in big-endian order.
+If the system is big-endian, this is the same as ``RGB565``.

 .. data:: framebuf.GS2_HMSB